GrapeSoda-zan/ecoprjdatabase/readme.txt

-This prj will store my experiment data for the financial engineernng course (laugh emoji
+This prj will store my experiment data for the financial engineering course (laugh emoji